-- Assign the Q45 a Node address using the Gateway's rotary dials.
+- 2. Assign the Q45 a Node address using the Gateway's rotary dials.
 Use the left rotary dial for the left digit and the right rotary dial for the right digit.
-For example, to assign your Q45 to Node 01, set the left dial to 0 and the right dial to 1.
-Valid Node addresses are 01 through 47. - 3.
+For example, to assign your Q45 to Node 01, set the left dial to 0 and the right dial to 1. - 3.
 Loosen the clamp plate on the top of the Wireless Q45 Sensor and lift the cover. - 4.
 Enter binding mode on the Wireless Q45 Sensor by triple-clicking the button.
-For the opposed mode sensor, the button is on the receiver.

 The red and green LEDs flash alternately and the sensor searches for a Gateway in binding mode.
 After the Q45 is bound, the LEDs stay solid momentarily, then they flash together four times.
-The Q45 exits binding mode.

-- 5. Label the sensor with the Q45's Node address number and place the sticker on the Wireless Q45 Sensor. - 6.
+The Q45 exits binding mode. - 5.
+Label the sensor with the Q45's Node address number and place the sticker on the Wireless Q45 Sensor. - 6.
 Repeat steps 2 through 5 for as many Wireless Q45 Sensors as are needed for your network. - 7.
-After binding all Wireless Q45 Sensors, exit binding mode on the Gateway. - For single-button models, double-click the button. - For two-button models, double-click button 2.
+After binding all Wireless Q45 Sensors, exit binding mode on the Gateway.